 When an SBA Loan Isn’t the Right Fit

 SBA loans offer some of the best terms available to small businesses, but they’re not always the fastest or most flexible option.
-If you need funding in under 30 days, require more than $5 million, or have a deal structure that doesn’fit SBA guidelines, alternative programs like equipment financing, conventional commercial loans, or private credit may be a better path.
+If you need funding in under 30 days, require more than $5 million, or have a deal structure that doesn’t fit SBA guidelines, alternative programs like equipment financing, conventional commercial loans, or private credit may be a better path.
 PeerSense evaluates every deal across 75+ capital sources to find the right match — not just the obvious one.

 How PeerSense Helps You Get the Best SBA Loan